 Because I live a simple life, grow my own food and keep animals that provide a healthy lifestyle I don’t spend hundreds of dollars at the grocery store.
 Since I live a minimalist lifestyle I don’t purchase clothes frivolously.
 I have what I need and everything I own has a specific purpose.
 If I really need something I budget for it until I can afford it.

 I am debt free other than a cell phone bill and electric.
 Any money I make I therefore save.
-I was never able to save like I can now when I had a regular job and lived the average lifestyle.
+I was never able to save as I can now when I had a regular job and lived the average lifestyle.
 Homesteading saves me money.

 10. I am self-sufficient.

 The greatest reason why I am thankful to be homesteading is that it allows me to be self-sufficient.
 I don’t depend on a grocery store so I can eat and I don’t look to the government for assistance and I don’t apply for bank loans, I don’t need to do any of those things.